Frequently Asked Questions

 The Empowerment Center – Your Helping Hand

-Our philosophy of honoring and supporting each individual’s authentic contribution to the community and the world around them translates into a practical and effective sober living approach.
-The Empowerment Center structure provides the best “fit” for residents who are able to work toward the following goals and ideals:
+Our philosophy of honoring and supporting each individual’s authentic contribution to the community and the world around them translates into a practical and useful sober living approach.
+The Empowerment Center structure provides the best “fit” for residents who can work toward the following goals and ideals:

-- Commit to a minimum 90-day stay: To begin to cast off negative behavior patterns and develop new habits.
+- Commit to a minimum 120-day stay to transition away from harmful behavior patterns and develop new habits.

-- Become dependable and reliable: Through developing good daily habits and participating in household tasks.
+- Become dependable and reliable by developing good daily habits and participating in household tasks.